zhangwei2015/Multi-omics/BFM-ash/BFM-ash_Disease/README.md

 Introduction

-This program is used to calculate the distance of different groups(patients & peer) based on multi-omics network, including distance calculation of BFM and sub-BFM.
+This program is used to calculate the distance of different groups(patients & benchmark group, or peer controls & benchmark group) based on multi-omics network, including distance calculation for BFMs and sub-BFMs.

 !!!
 Note: now the database is just an example data, not the complete data required !!!